Arushi-07/ticketviewer/README.md

 ## Welcome to the ticketviewer

-This is a ZCC coding challenge
+This is a part of Zendesk Coding Challenge.

 ## Installation Steps
 This project is in java.
 To setup the environment for the project, please follow the following steps: